wonsunahn/CS1632_SlowLife/README.md

 Refer to Exercise 4 for a detailed explanation of how to use VisualVM to profile an application.

-There are two things you have to do differently form Exercise 4, however:

-1. You need to replace "GameOfLife" with "*" (wild card) in the "Profile classes:" window on the right before pressing on the "CPU" button to start profiling.
-This instructs VisualVM to instrument not only the GameOfLife class (the class with the main method), but all classes in the application.
-You did not need to do this for the Exercise 4 MonkeySim application because it was single-threaded application.
-All code in a single-threaded application execute starting from the main method, so the default behavior of VisualVM to instrument starting from the main method class was just fine.
-GameOfLife is a GUI application and in a Java GUI application, there are multiple event handler threads running in the background to handle events like button presses concurrently with the application.
-In this case, the code for these threads do not start from the main method.

-1. You need to collect profiles for each individual feature.
+You need to collect profiles for each individual feature.
 For Exercise 4, the only feature was to run MonkeySim from the commandline.
 In this application, there are 6 different features you need to test.
 If you take a snapshot of the profile at the very end of execution after having tried out all 6 features, just like you did for the exercise, you will not be able to tell which feature has a performance problem.
 Instead, create 6 individual snapshots for the 6 features and analyze them separately.
 Once you are done profiling a feature, press the "Reset" button on VisualVM to clear the profile before moving on to the next feature.
 You should be able to find the 2 problematic features relatively easily (the slow methods have pretty glaring performance problems).
 Save the hot spots list for each of the two features in these two files: **hotspots-feature1-before.png** and **hotspots-feature2-before.png**.

 ### Task 2: Write Pinning Tests for the Three Methods